garretstuber/OHRBETS-GUI/OHRBETS_GUI_v2/README_HARDWARE_TEST.md

 # OHRBETS Hardware Test System

-This system provides a direct hardware testing interface for the OHRBETS (Olfactory Head-fixed Reward-Based Entrainment Training System) solenoids, bypassing the state machine for simplified troubleshooting.
+This system provides a direct hardware testing interface for the OHRBETS (Olfactory Head-fixed Reward-Based Entrainment Training System) solenoids and lick sensor, bypassing the state machine for simplified troubleshooting.

 ## Components